cookeem/kubeadm-ha/README_CN.md

 # keepalived auth_pass config, all masters must be same
 export K8SHA_KA_AUTH=4cdf7dc3b4c90194d1600c483e10ad1d

-# kubernetes cluster token, use 'kubeadm token generate' to generate
+# kubernetes cluster token, you can use 'kubeadm token generate' to get a new one
 export K8SHA_TOKEN=7f276c.0741d82a5337f526

 # kubernetes CIDR pod subnet, if CIDR pod subnet is "10.244.0.0/16" please set to "10.244.0.0\\/16"
 export K8SHA_CIDR=10.244.0.0\\/16

-# calico settings, set a reachable ip address for the cluster network interface
+# calico network settings, set a reachable ip address for the cluster network interface, for example you can use the gateway ip address
 export K8SHA_CALICO_REACHABLE_IP=192.168.20.1
 ```

 ```
-cd /root/kube-yaml/
+cd /root/kubeadm-ha/

 ./create-config.sh
 etcd config success: etcd/docker-compose.yaml